Could supplements really boost your heart health? They might.

 Fiber and Sterols for Your Heart

 Fiber.
-Found naturally in fruits, grains, vegetables, and legumes, fiber cuts down the amount of cholesterol your body soaks up from food -- which lowers the risk of heart disease.
-It’s best to get your fiber from foods, but fiber supplements are another good choice.
+Found naturally in fruits, grains, vegetables, and legumes, fiber cuts down the amount of cholesterol your body soaks up from food.
+It’s best to get your fiber from foods, but fiber supplements are another option.
 Strive to get at least 25 to 30 grams of fiber daily.
 There's good evidence that blond psyllium husk -- common in fiber supplements -- can lower “bad” LDL cholesterol.
 It can also raise “good” HDL cholesterol.

 Sterols and Stanols.
 These natural compounds are in foods like nuts and grains.
 They reduce the amount of cholesterol that your body absorbs from food.
 Sterols and stanols are sold as supplements.
 They're also added to many foods, such as some margarines, orange juice, and yogurts.
 Experts recommend 2 grams a day to help lower LDL cholesterol.